ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/marten.md

 # Paging

-Pagination work out of the box as expected with Marten.
+Pagination works out of the box as expected with Marten.
 No custom configuration is needed.
 [Learn more about pagination](/docs/hotchocolate/fetching-data/pagination).